 It is the perfect base for your trip to Madeira and if you are looking for somewhere special to stay try out The Vine Hotel with Jet2holidays.
 A 5-star hotel with the most amazing rooftop views, as well as spacious rooms with quirky bathtubs.
 There’s also a spa but the selling point for me has to be the hot tub rooftop pool with panoramic views of the city.

-Save these ideas for things to do in Madeira to your Pinterest Boards
+Save Things to do in Madeira to Pinterest

 This blog post has been created in collaboration with Jet2 and Discover Madeira, but as always opinions are my own.